mikalai-hryb/notes/prometheus.md

 operations - list of operations that were applied to the metric under evaluation.
 Newest operations comes first.

 For example, for `avg without (cpu) (rate(node_cpu_seconds_total{mode="idle"}[5m]))` we can have `job:node_cpu_seconds:average_rate5m_idle`.

+### What is Alert?

+An alert is to warn someone because any unusual or potentially dangerous thing  had happened or is going to happen, right?

+Prometheus allows you to define some conditions/logics in the form of PromQL expressions that continuously gets evaluated and when those conditions are met, they become alerts.

+* free Node memory should not be less than 10%
+* CPU load not more than 95%